liv7c/fzf-git-tutorial/README.md

 ## Educational focus

-This repository is designed for learning and making Bash scripting less of a black box.
-For a more robust and feature-complete solution, check out [fzf-git.sh](https://github.com/junegunn/fzf-git.sh) by the creator of fzf.
+This repository is designed for learning and exploring Bash scripting with `fzf`.
+For a more robust and feature-rich solution, check out [fzf-git.sh](https://github.com/junegunn/fzf-git.sh).

 ## Requirements